 For all its effects, a railway is far preferable to a road.
 From some roads the noise of vehicles rarely ceases, day or night; but trains run intermittently.
 New roads encourage more car ownership and use, while trains are less harmful to the environment than cars.
 Properly managed, HS2 has the potential to encourage less car use.

-We made submissions to the Secretary of State for Transport and to the Chief Executive of HS2 Ltd about our fears for the effect on the walking environment in general, and on rights of way in particular.
+We were worried that the plans to lessen the effect on the landscape and environment may overlook the protection of footpaths and other rights of way, and made submissions to the Secretary of State for Transport and to the Chief Executive of HS2 Ltd about our fears for the effect on the walking environment in general, and on rights of way in particular.

 We were assured that most paths would be protected from severance, though sometimes this will be by diverting them rather than building bridges or underpasses and, since then, have continued to meet with ministers and HS2 Ltd with the aim of guaranteeing protection for most, if not all, paths.
 The Bills which usher in Phases 1, 2a and 2b generally make reasonable provision for paths, and avoid severance.
 At local level, our volunteers have been making representations to highway authority officers and to HS2 Ltd staff about the value of paths likely to be affected.
 We remain concerned that the public transport benefits of HS2 have not been shown clearly to outweigh its environmental effects.